swsnu/swppfall2022-team3/docs/final-report/team3_final_report.md

 #### MVC Design Pattern

-*Pipapat Campus* uses the Model-View-Controller design pattern in system architecture.
+*Pitapat Campus* uses the Model-View-Controller design pattern in system architecture.
 The frontend contains 8 views, the backend has 11 models, and the controller connects the frontend and the backend.

 ![mvc](../design-plan/mvc.png)